mikedbowler/BinarySearchCS/README.md

 # BinarySearchCS
-Implementation of binary search using C#
+Implementation of binary search using C# developed using Xamarin Studio.